flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 }
 ```

-This should generate a Text widget that displays "Hello World!" if the target
+This code generates a Text widget that displays "Hello World!"
-device's locale is set to English, and "Hola Mundo!" if the target device's
+if the target device's locale is set to English, and "Hola Mundo!"
-locale is set to Spanish.
-In the arb files, the key of each entry will be used
+if the target device's locale is set to Spanish.
+In the arb files,
+the key of each entry is used as the method name of the getter,
-as the getter's/method's name, while the value of that entry contains the
+while the value of that entry contains the localized message.
-localized message.

-For more information about the tool, such as dealing with DateTime, handling
+For more information about the localization tool,
-plurals, see flutter.dev/go/i18n-user-guide for a deeper dive.
+such as dealing with DateTime and handling plurals,
+see the [Internationalization User's Guide][].

 <a name="ios-specifics"></a>
 ### Localizing for iOS: Updating the iOS app bundle